bitrix24/b24restdocs/api-reference/sonet-group/sonet-group-update.md

-# Change Parameters of Social Network Group sonet_group.update
+# Change Social Network Group Parameters sonet_group.update

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}